kassimojr/recargapay-wallet-api/docs/monitoring/en/monitoring-guide.md

-# RecargaPay Wallet API - Monitoring Guide
+# Digital Wallet API - Monitoring Guide

-This document outlines the monitoring approach for the RecargaPay Wallet API, including the metrics collected, dashboard setup, and alerting configuration.
+This document outlines the monitoring approach for the Digital Wallet API, including the metrics collected, dashboard setup, and alerting configuration.

 ## Overview